BBaysinger/bb-portfolio/docs/architecture-decisions.md

     - HTTP probe on `http://localhost:3000/api/health/` (note the trailing slash to avoid 308 redirects).
   - Secrets and envs:
     - Build secrets mounted via BuildKit (never baked into layers).
-    - Runtime envs provided by Compose/orchestrator; no `.env` files are copied into images.
+    - Runtime envs provided by Compose/the deployment runner; no `.env` files are copied into images.

 - **Alternatives considered:**
   - `node:22-slim` hardened with OS patching: still higher CVE surface and retains a shell/package manager.